 Portuguese Language Museum (Museu da Lingua Portuguesa): (Visit)

-The museum is set in a renovated historical railway station.
+The museum is in a renovated historic railway station.
 It displays permanent multimedia exhibitions on the history and use of the Portuguese language.

 Address: Praca da Luz, Sao Paulo, Brazil.